Auto Insurance Claim Advice

 Be courteous and helpful, but do not admit to anything you do not need to.

-If they ask you if this is your fault, simply reply that you do not think so.
-If there is more questioning, it is always ok to say “I do not know.”
+If they ask you if this is your fault, simply reply that you do not think it is your fault.
+If there is more questioning after that, it is always ok to say “I do not know”.

-Make sure you tell the police about witness if they exist.
-Once the police gets to the accident they will probably ask, but if they don't, make sure you bring it up.
+Make sure you tell the police about witnesses if they exist.
+Once the police gets to the accident scene they will probably ask, but if they don't, make sure you bring it up.

 Make sure all passengers in every vehicle are listed on the information sheet.
 If the police officer forgets to list someone in your vehicle, the insurance company will ask for proof that this person was in the vehicle at the time of the accident.